ibm-cloud-docs/Cloudant/tutorials/use-dashboard.md

     Additionally, you can create a replication from the databases page by clicking **Replicate** in the Actions column.
     {: note}

-3. Enter the following information for your replication job. <br>
+3. Enter the following information for your replication job.
     Use the following information in the Source section:
       - Type - Select **Remote database**.
       - Name - Enter the database URL: `http://examples.cloudant.com/query-movies`.